f1dz/Scanner-Test/README.md

 # Scanner-Test
-Android App for testing RFID scanner which running using SPP protocol
+Android App for testing RFID scanner which running using Blutooth SPP protocol to transfer the data